Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

 ## Validity

+Transaction validity is designed to check four conditions:
+1. All involved lockscripts halt gracefully
+2. All involved typescripts halt gracefully
+3. All input UTXOs (except for an optional coinbase) are present in the append-only commitment list
+4. All input UTXOs are *not* present in the sliding-window Bloom filter.

 A transaction is *valid* if (any of):

  - ***a)*** it has a valid witness (including spending keys and mutator set membership proofs)